College GameDay (basketball TV program): Locations

 Since the program was launched in 2005, the show has been on the road.
 However, all shows in 2021 were broadcast from ESPN's headquarters in Bristol, Connecticut due to the COVID-19 pandemic.

 Appearances by school

-Announced and visited locations as of April 7, 2025.
+Announced and visited locations as of April 6, 2026.
 All schools are listed with their current athletic brand names and conference affiliations, which do not necessarily match those of a given school during its last GameDay appearance.

-The Duke Blue Devils have been featured on GameDay a record 33 times, while North Carolina Tar Heels has been featured 32 times.
-Both have hosted the most games at 15 each.
-The Carolina–Duke rivalry has been the most frequent matchup featured 22 times, with the series tied 11–11.
+The Duke Blue Devils have been featured on GameDay a record 37 times, while North Carolina Tar Heels has been featured 34 times.
+Duke & North Carolina has hosted 16 times each.
+The Carolina–Duke rivalry has been the most frequent matchup featured 24 times, with the series tied 12–12.